arall/myTasteRecruitmentPhpTest/README.md

 - Build the functionality around a notifications workflow when certain events like save a recipe happen in the application.

+Please send us an email when you consider you've finished the test so we can start taking a look at it.
 We encourage you not to dedicate more than 4 hours to the test.
 We know that everybody is busy with other stuff.
-If you have any questions or doubts about the test, please contact us at platypus@mytaste.com
+If you have any questions or doubts about the test or if you just have finished the test, please contact us at platypus@mytaste.com

 # Environment Setup
 The following instructions are our proposal for setting up a testing environment in less than 10 minutes.
 This will allow you to start with the technical test right away.